Skip to main content

 proxy_set_header Host $host;

-With this setup, vendors work in the Web UI, and internal ops use Tailscale for direct access.
-Session recordings are available at any time, while the cluster stays off the public internet.
+With this setup, vendors work through the Web UI, internal ops connect directly over Tailscale, session recordings are kept, and the GPU cluster does not need to sit on the public internet.

 NOTE: I am not responsible for any expired content.